-Model results for the 14-year calibration period (2003 to 2016) that included dry years, average years, and wet years were evaluated both graphically and statistically.
+Model results for the 14-year simulation period (2003 to 2016) and the 10-year calibration period (2003 to 2012) that included dry years, average years, and wet years were evaluated both graphically and statistically.
+Extension of the model simulation period is believed to be sufficient for purpose of conducting the hydrological model calibration.
 A time series plot, a 45-degree line plot, and frequency-exceedance curve plot of the observed flows versus HSPF simulated flows were provided for visual comparison and evaluation.

-Statistical comparison of the observed and modeled flows included the root mean square error (RMSE), the coefficient of determination R2, and Nash-Sutcliffe coefficient.
+Statistical comparison of the observed and modeled flows included the root mean square error (RMSE), the coefficient of determination R, and Nash-Sutcliffe coefficient.
 Overall, the HSPF models simulated flows reasonably well except for the Wekiva River near Apopka site, which may be attributable to the rainfall dataset and urban development activities in the area.

-The report and models did not provide any water budgets for land use category, the basin and/or subbasin.
+The report and models did not provide any water budgets for land use category, the basin, and/or subbasin.
 However, our water budget analysis [see below, in 2) d] showed that the ratio of the total annual tributary surface runoff to the total annual rainfall flow budget is reasonable and consistent with our experience in Central Florida given the types of soil and land use in the tributary.
 The average annual accumulative total ET loss and total surface runoff for each land use category appears to be reasonable within typical ranges of the values found in central Florida.
 By land use category, the highest total ET loss was associated with the wetland land use and the highest surface runoff occurred in the urban areas (i.e., residential, commercial and institutional and services land uses), which was expected.